FendlerConsulting/ninja-quartz/README.md

 ```

-- Add `QuartzSchedule` annotations the the methods you would like to schedule with Quartz.
+- Add `@QuartzSchedule` annotations the the methods you would like to schedule with Quartz.
-  For the time being, only `CronTrigger`s are used (the standard trigger's behavious is already available in Ninja's default scheduler).
+  For the time being, only `CronTrigger`s are used (the standard trigger's behaviour is already available in Ninja's default scheduler).
   To set a schedule, add the required String parameter `cronSchedule` to the annotation.